• Skip to primary navigation

 • Email

-French Madeleines are small little cakes to pack for picnics, in school lunch boxes, enjoy as a snack, or enjoy with breakfast tea or coffee.
+Classic French madeleines are small signature shell shaped butter cakes that are absolutely delightful.
+Pack them for picnics, in school lunch boxes, or enjoy them as snacks with a cup of tea or coffee.

 • melted butter (pan preparation)